smarty/changelog/plugins/smartylist-cli.md

 BUG FIXES:

-- Prevented the application from haning in the case that a request/batch fails even after configured retries.
+- Prevented the application from hanging in the case that a request/batch fails even after configured retries.

 CHANGES: